Hand-Eye Calibration-related Concepts

-You can learn the concepts related to 2D camera hand-eye calibration from the following content.
+You can learn about concepts related to 2D camera hand-eye calibration in the following content.

 -